votingsystem/votingsystem/Tests/Readme.md

-To run Vicket request:
+To run Cooin request:
-$gradle testRequestVickets
+$gradle testRequestCooins

 ----------------------------------------------------------------------------------------------------
 To only run one test we must invoke the test task from the command-line with the Java system property